spu-python-203/class-materials/weeks/week-02/README.md

 Python's default code editor.
 [IDLE](https://docs.python.org/3/library/idle.html) is Python’s Integrated Development and Learning Environment.

-#### JupyterHub
+#### JupyterLab

+JupyterLab is the next-generation web-based user interface for Project Jupyter.

 - [JupyterLab Documentation](https://jupyterlab.readthedocs.io/en/stable/)

 #### Jupyter Notebook

-- [Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.
+[Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.

 #### VSCode

+Advanced integrated development environment tool that you can benefit a lot.

 - [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)
 - Great for development, enterprise grade tools!